 Mr. Ahasay earned his J.D. with a certificate in Business Law from DePaul University College of Law, where he earned Dean’s List honors and served as Symposium Editor and Executive Board Member of the DePaul Business and Commercial Law Journal.
 He also earned a CALI award for Contracts and was a research assistant to Professor Michael Jacobs.
 While in law school, he served as a judicial extern for the Hon.
 John J. Tharp, Jr. in the United States District Court for the Northern District of Illinois.
 Mr. Ahasay holds bachelor’s degrees in finance and economics, cum laude, from the University of Wisconsin-Oshkosh, where he earned Dean’s List honors.

-Mr. Ahasay is admitted to practice in Illinois and in the United States District Court for the Northern District of Illinois.
+Mr. Ahasay is admitted to practice in Illinois, in the United States District Court for the Northern District of Illinois, and in the United States District Court for the Eastern District of Wisconsin.
 Dan is also a certified mediator through the Center for Conflict Resolution in Chicago.

 “Mediation and Mediation Advocacy: The Law School Experience”, Featured Speaker at DePaul University, February 19, 2015